erickhun/blog/content/posts/explaining-blockchains-to-developers.md

 title = "Explaining blockchains to developers"
 +++

 What is a blockchain?
-How can it take so much in value?
 Why are some people using it?
-Even as a developer, it took me a few years to understand what a blockchain really is, how it is working from inside out.
+Even as a developer, it took me a few years to understand what a blockchain really is,how it is working from inside out.
 I'll share here what I believe is a comprehensive explanation of what is a blockchain from a developer point of view.

 ## What is a blockchain?